 About the technology

-Connecting to the Internet via satellite means installing a small satellite dish outside your house, flat, school or other building.
-As long as the dish can see the sky, you should easily be able to connect to the Internet.
-The satellite modem needs to be plugged into your computer and no telephone connection is required.
+Connecting to the Internet via satellite means installing a small satellite dish outside a house, flat, school or other building.
+As long as the dish can see the sky, one should easily be able to connect to the Internet.
+The satellite modem needs to be plugged into a computer and no telephone connection is required.
 The dish can be installed by homeowners directly or by a professional installer.
 The quality of service is comparable to DSL and users can access a full range of Internet applications such as surfing the web, emailing, VOIP, downloading music or watching videos.

 European funding for satellite broadband access

 The European Union's aim is to maximise broadband connectivity for all citizens regardless of their location in the EU.
 Satellite broadband is often the only broadband solution for those who live in areas with no or very poor connectivity.
-A Voucher Scheme has been successfully implemented in some Member States to connect remote communities using satellite broadband.
+Voucher schemes have been successfully implemented in some Member States to connect remote communities using satellite broadband.
 Under such a scheme, a public authority provides financial aid (a voucher) to eligible end users with which they can ‘pay’ a registered service provider of their choice for the purchase, installation and activation of satellite user equipment.
 The service provider seeks reimbursement of his costs from the public authority implementing the scheme.
+Please refer to the Guidelines on State aid for broadband networks for more details.

 Satellite technology projects in Europe